-I have breastfed three babies, and let me tell you, it’s been one of the most beautiful experiences of my life.
+I have breastfed four babies, and let me tell you, it’s been one of the most beautiful experiences of my life.
 There is something so calming about nuzzling your babe as they have a snack — except when your milk supply takes a dip.
 That can cause lots of anxiety!
 It happens to everyone and can be related to diet (not getting enough of the right kinds of food), dehydration, stress, and other factors.

 But, it can be remedied!